 #9 Fake Solution (5/1) – This colt took money at the windows in his debut and ran an even 5th in a 12-horse field.
 The pace was hot that day and this group is much weaker.
 Maker’s horses get better with distance and the Conductor thinks this boy’s running style is perfect for a route.

 *Gullet Shot of the Day #4 Soaring Now (8/1) – She was up close to a hot pace in a race that collapsed behind her last start.
 This race is devoid of pace and she should get a favorable trip up close to the lead.
 Her speed figures fit for this level, she’s 1/1 at Keeneland and 2/2 at this distance.
 Yum.

 #10 Jerrid (8/1) – It’s the first time he’ dropped in for a tag in his career and that exactly what he needs.
 It’s his first start off a long layoff, but that’s not a concern coming from Brad Cox’s barn.
 He is working well and if he steps forward now as a 4-year-old he’ll be right there in the end.

 Race 6: 5 ½ Furlongs (Turf) Alw 71000n2x

 *Never a Doubt Free Vacation Lock of the Day #10 Snapper Sinclair (4/1) – He’s by far the class of the field as he battled on the Kentucky Derby trail earlier this year.
-Assmussen gave him some time off since then and he returns to the racetrack in a spot he likes most, sprinting on the turf.
+Since then he’s rested and returns to the racetrack in a spot he likes most, sprinting on the turf.
 He’s 2/2 sprinting on the grass in his young career and will make it 3/3 today.